 Sex is obviously physical, but it is also deeply spiritual.
 The physical aspect is the outer shell of what’s happening deeply and spiritually in the heart.
 Sex draws man and woman together so closely that nothing is between them, so close that God says they are “one flesh.”
 Genesis 4:1; Ephesians 5:22-23

 Sex is fruitful by design

 Sex ultimately leads to having children (being fruitful and multiplying) and filling the earth with images of God.
 Every form of non-complementarian sex fails to fulfill this end.
 While fruitfulness is the design many couples experience the bitter ramifications of a fallen world through barrenness and even birth defects in the lives of their children.
-These are not the result of specific sin committed in the lives of parents but the general brokenness that all of creation experiences as a result of our rebellion against God.
-Genesis 1:28; Song of Solomon 2:13; 1 Corinthians 7:5
+These are not the result of a specific sin committed in the lives of parents but the general brokenness that all of

 Sex is selfless, not selfish

 There is a paradox in sex, made possible by its covenant basis.
 Some wonder how sex can be satisfying without focusing on yourself.
 The more a couple focuses on pleasing one another, the more pleasure each receives.
 Therefore, non-complementarian sex is selfish.
 Ephesians 5:28-31; 1 Corinthians 7:3-4